viamrobotics/docs/docs/components/motor.md

 - A computing device with general purpose input/output (GPIO) pins such as: a Raspberry Pi or other single-board computer, or a desktop computer outfitted with a GPIO peripheral
     - Note: there are other ways to interface with motors such as Serial, CAN bus and EtherCAT that require special motor controllers and are beyond the scope of this document
 - A DC motor
 - An appropriate motor driver
     - Takes GPIO signals from the computer and sends the corresponding signals and power to the motor
     - Selected based on the type of motor (i.e. brushed, brushless or stepper) and its power requirements
 - An appropriate power supply
     - Note that the logic side of the driver may be powered by 3.3V from the Pi or other device, but the motor power side should not be powered by the computer’s GPIO pins.
 The motor driver should be connected to an independent power supply that can provide the peak current required by the motor.

-*Note: Always disconnect devices from power before plugging, unplugging or moving wires or otherwise modifying electrical circuits.*
+> *Always disconnect devices from power before plugging, unplugging or moving wires or otherwise modifying electrical circuits.*

 ## Brushed DC Motor
 ### Mechanism